refresh-dataflow

 1. Pipeline passes parameters to notebook

-2. Notebook manages the tracking table and orchestrates refresh
+2. Notebook recovers from any interrupted previous run, then manages the tracking table and orchestrates refresh

-3. Tracking table stores date ranges that the dataflow reads
+3. Tracking table stores date ranges (also read by dataflows without parameter support)

-4. Dataflow executes with filtered date range from tracking table
+5. Dataflow executes with filtered date range — passed directly as parameters (CI/CD with public parameters) or read from tracking table (regular dataflows)

 Key Features